Solar Panel Efficiency

 The pitch, or angle of your roof can affect the number of hours of sunlight your panels receive in a day.
 For this reason it’s important to consider the pitch of your roof before installation.
 The best pitch for domestic solar arrays in the UK is around 30-45 degrees.

 Whilst regular rainfall can clean solar panels, occasionally they may need cleaning more thoroughly to remove any bird droppings or dirt that could be reducing efficiency.
 The easiest way to go about this is hiring a professional as they will have the experience and equipment to carry out the cleaning safely.

 Solar panels are designed to collect energy from the sun, but they can actually see a reduction in efficiency when they get too hot.
 This generally shouldn’t be a problem in the UK as we rarely see high enough temperatures to cause any issues.

 The reason most homeowners turn to solar energy is to reduce their ever increasing energy bills.
-Your own solar panel system would be generating free energy from the renewable source of the sun rather than getting it from your energy supplier.
+Your own solar panel system would be generating free electricity from the renewable energy of the sun rather than buying it from a supplier.

-One concern, with UK homeowners especially, when it comes to installing solar panels is the lack of bright sunshine we get throughout the year.
-However, solar panels can still generate energy on cloudy days, allowing you to get the most out of your solar panels all year round.
+Solar panels can still generate electricity even on cloudy days, allowing you to get the most out of your solar panels all year round.

 Free, renewable energy generation with solar panels lessens your reliance on your energy supplier which, as we mentioned, will reduce your energy bills.